KonVision/KonVision/README.md

 sudo nginx -t
 ```

-If you see all services are running and `nginx -t` doesn't have any error outputs you are good to go and can follow the rest of the installation.
+If you see all services are running and `nginx -t` doesn't have any error outputs, you are good to go and can follow the rest of the installation.

 ### IP configuration
-If you are using a third party DNS make sure you create 2 records, the main A record that points to your website to host your frontend (not included in this repo) and a A record that hosts this API. both records point to the same IP adress but the API endpoints DNS needs to be a `api.YOUR.DOMAIN` subdomain.
+If you are using a third party DNS, make sure you create 2 records, the main A record that points to your website to host your frontend (not included in this repo) and an  `A` record that hosts this API.
+Both records point to the same IP address, but the API endpoints DNS needs to be a `api.YOUR.DOMAIN` subdomain.
-This setup is needed to make nginx serve a different root depenging on your call.
+This setup is needed to make nginx serve a different root depending on your call.

-If everyting is set up your dns should look something like this:
+If everything is set up, your DNS should look something like this:
 ![DNS Management Example](https://imgur.com/rogmSEZ)

 ### Launching the router and discord bot.

-Now, the setup should be completed and you are good to launch the backend.
+Now, the setup should be completed, and you are good to launch the backend.

 ```bash
 screen sudo -u www-data node /var/www/api.YOUR.DOMAIN/handler/handler.js